collectiveaccess/pawtucket2/README.md

 Thanks for downloading CollectiveAccess Pawtucket version 2.0!

+This version of Pawtucket is compatible with Providence versions up to and including 1.6.
+If you are running the development (currently 1.7) version of Providence you should use the develop branch of Pawtucket 2.0.

 Pawtucket is general purpose public-access publishing tool for CollectiveAccess.
 It provides an easy way to create web sites around data entered into CollectiveAccess using the Providence cataloguing tool.
 Pawtucket